How to GET more interviews

 See the whole recording and the deck I used here.

-They didn’t get there by relying on AI-generated prep or regurgitated frameworks.
+They didn’t get there by memorizing frameworks.

-Go here to request your invite for PM interviews and behavioral & leadership interviews across all roles, I'll be in touch.
+If this is the year you want to show up differently: clearer and more strategic to shorten your time-to-offer go here to request your invite for PM interviews and behavioral & leadership interviews across all roles, I’ll be in touch. 🌟

 Unsubscribe · Preferences